-- Repeat for both sides as many times as you need to.
+Repeat for both sides as many times as you need.

-Finally, remember your press and squat is only as good as your clean.
-Take your time and commit to mastery of the kettlebell clean and your kettlebell skills will thank you for it.
+But remember, your press and squat are only as good as your clean.
+So, take your time and commit to mastery of the kettlebell clean, and your kettlebell skills will thank you for it.